ethlo/itu/README.md

 }
 ```
 #### Parsing leniently to a timestamp
 In some real world scenarios, it is useful to parse a best-effort timestamp.
-To ease usage, converting a raw `com.ethlo.time.DateTime` instance into `java.time.Instant` was added in 1.7.7.
+To ease usage, converting a raw `com.ethlo.time.DateTime` instance into `java.time.Instant`.
+Note the limitations and the assumption of UTC time-zone, as mentioned in the javadoc.

 We can use `ITU.parseLenient()` with `DateTime.toInstant()` like this: